Healthyhorns Billing Office

 Additional subsidized services are available to students who don’t have health insurance and let UHS know they are uninsured.

 We strongly urge all students to have health insurance.
 The Student Health Insurance Plan (AcademicBlue) provides great, affordable coverage plus an option for dental insurance.
-Explore your health insurance options by clicking on this section below.
+Explore your health insurance options.

 If you have insurance but you don't want the policy holder to know about your visit to UHS, you may choose not to use your insurance for that appointment.
 Medical care typically costs more if you don’t use your insurance.
 Before you decide, you need to be aware of these important considerations: